dzuvic/jtsgen/README.md

 * Ignoring a type using `@TSIgnore` annotation
 * creating a module with corresponding package.json.
 The name is constructed if not configured
-* Configuration of the JavaScript / TypeScript Module using the `@TSModule` annotation, e.g. the module name or the author of the exported ES module
+* Configuration of the JavaScript / TypeScript module using the `@TSModule` annotation, e.g. the module name or the author of the exported ES module
-* simple custom type conversion, e.g. java.util.Date to string can configured at the TSModule annotation.
-All custom annotation are in one place.
+* Configurable type conversion and exclusion using the `@TSModule` annotation.
+It also supports type parameters, e.g. a `ImmutableList<T>` can be be mapped to your own type `ImmutableArray<T>` with a corresponding (mapped) type `T`
 * Java package as typescript name space
 * converting getter/setter to TypeScript types
 * `readonly` if no setter is found
+* Name Space mapping to minimize the TypeScript name spaces.
+It can be configured or calculated.

 Requirements: The annotation processor only depends on the JDK.
-Only JDK 8 is supported.
+Only JDK 8 is currently supported.

 ## Usage

-This project is still in development, so major changes are still on the way and might break using it.

 The jtsgen annotation processor registers itself using the [ServiceLoader](http://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) protocol.
 Therefore when the processor is available on the compile or annotation class path it should be automatically invoked when compiling the annotated Java classes.

-Hint: Don't use `jtsgen-processor` as a compile time or runtime dependency.
-Either get you build system to use the `javac` annotation class path or excluding it from the transitive dependencies, e.g. using `compileOnly` in Gradle or `optional` in Maven.

-The generated sources are currently beneath the java source output folder.
-The output can be redirected using the regular `-s` option of `javac`.

-An example is currently in development: [jtsgen-examples](https://github.com/dzuvic/jtsgen-example)

-#### Simple Example

-Annotate the class or the interface with a `@TypeScript` annotation like this:
+Any Java class, interface or enum with the annotation `@TypeScript` will be converted, e.g.:

 ````
 @TypeScript